kmilo7204/gazebo_workshop/Project_1-Building/README.md

 <img width="682" alt="image" src="https://github.com/huuanhhuynguyen/RoboND-Build-My-World/assets/49252525/26dbd01a-d56a-48cc-b8b6-8fc08dc89565">

 ## Build
-In order to build this project you would need to have installed:
-- ROS
-- CMAKE
-- GCC

 To build the script which prints the Welcome message follow the next steps:

 1. Create the build folder: